 If you're reading this, you've likely heard the term "backyard office" pop up in conversations recently, or maybe you've seen the increase in news coverage from major publications such as The Wall Street Journal, Business Insider, and The New York Times.

 This remote working movement is certainly having its moment in the sun.
-But what will it mean now that the COVID-19 vaccines have started to signal the eventual return to office and more organizations begin planning their reopening strategies?
+But what will it mean now that the COVID-19 vaccines have started to signal the eventual return to offices.

 Not so fast.